Brookston Beer Bulletin

 bruisin-ales

-Today is the birthday of Julie Radcliffe Atallah, co-owner of what was one of the nation’s premiere beer stores, Bruisin’ Ales in Asheville, North Carolina.
-Unfortunately, they decided it was time to close the store last year.
+Today is the birthday of Julie Radcliffe Atallah, former co-owner of what was one of the nation’s premiere beer stores, Bruisin’ Ales in Asheville, North Carolina.
+Unfortunately, they decided it was time to close the store a couple of years ago.
 We took a family vacation to Asheville several years ago and got to know Julie and her husband Jason.
 They were great hosts and terrific ambassadors for the beer in their community.
-Julie is also among the elite twitterati within the beer world online and writes the Bruisin’ Ales Blog.
+Julie was also among the elite twitterati within the beer world online and wrote the Bruisin’ Ales Blog.
 Plus, we’re both from Pennsylvania.
 Join me in wishing Julie a very happy birthday.

 Julie-pliny